ObelusFamily/Anythink-Market-8j82d/frontend/readme.md

 - Profile page (URL: /#/@username, /#/@username/favorites )
   - Show basic user info
   - List of items populated from seller's items or user favorite items
+## Setting up the Enviroment

+Download docker from the Officical site and install it in your system

+Check the version of docker using `docker -v` in the command prompt

+Then use the `docker-compose up` to install the necessary pacakges required for the project

+If you are facing any issues kindly check the docker is running or not.
+It's better to run the compose command after opening the docker

+For the first time, it takes some time to load the necessary requirements to the project

+Finally the project compiled and running successfully.